Nunzia Pharmaceutical Corporation is an Emerging Leader in Innovative Pharmaceutical and Nutraceuticals

 NUNZIA is currently available as a nutraceutical supplement, with prescribed and over-the-counter pharmaceutical treatments planned, and is unique within this space as a positive treatment quite unlike other drugs and supplements on the market.
 With no known negative side effects, no known addictions, and no clinical reaction to alcohol- NUNZIA is one of the safest treatments on the market with no known adverse effects on vital organs.

-NUNZIA nutraceuticals are a combination of 16 vitamins, minerals, and herbs which directly focus and target the hippocampus area of the brain, where all anxiety-based disorders begin- NUNZIA directly targets anxiety in the hippocampus, improving the function, which is a primary cause of the affiliations and compulsory disorders present in ASDs and anxiety disorders.
-Treatment The NUNZIA supplement with NUNZIA has demonstrated positive results for affected patients, increased memory, improved fine motor skills and increased speech ability while decreasing the anxiety, stress, fixations, and fidgeting that complicate social interactions and life with ASDs and other anxiety disorders.
+NUNZIA nutraceuticals are a combination of 16 vitamins, minerals, and herbs, which directly focus and target the hippocampus area of the brain, where all anxiety-based disorders begin.
+NUNZIA directly targets anxiety in the hippocampus, improving the function, which is a primary cause of the affiliations and compulsory disorders present in ASDs and anxiety disorders.
+The NUNZIA supplement with NUNZIA has demonstrated positive results for affected patients, increased memory, improved fine motor skills, and increased speech ability while decreasing the anxiety, stress, fixations, and fidgeting that complicate social interactions and life with ASDs and other anxiety disorders.

 This treatment methodology represents a revolutionary departure from current drug protocols- which are used to control and manage the symptoms of the disorder- NUNZIA, by contrast, is the only known drug on the market to address the underlying structure of the hippocampus, treating the symptoms of these disorders instead of merely controlling them.
 The effects of NUNZIA have been profound, with approximately 80% of patients benefiting, with efficacy in as short as 24 to 96 hours.
 According to Nunzia CEO, Charles Strongo, “We have seen substantial improvements in patient’s social behavior and development, reduced anxiety and “acting out”, and dramatically improved quality of life for our patients and their families; all without the shotgun effect of drugging or sedating the patient.
 We believe that NUNZIA is a unique and novel approach to ASD and other anxiety disorder treatment- and that in concert with therapeutic behavioral treatments, NUNZIA offers new hope for a better life to millions of children and their families.”